madvorak/read-lean/README.md

 As we already know, nothing after `:=` needs to be read by us if we want to use the theorem or just be informed what theorem has been formally verified.

-Let's review one more theorem theorem.
+Let's review one more theorem.
 In `Mathlib/Analysis/InnerProductSpace/Basic.lean`:
 ```lean
 theorem norm_inner_le_norm {𝕜 E : Type*} [RCLike 𝕜] [SeminormedAddCommGroup E]
     [InnerProductSpace 𝕜 E] (x y : E) :